BK1603/Blog/content/about.md

 draft: false
 ---

+Hi there!
-Hey there!
-I am Shreyansh.
-I am a student currently pursuing bachelors degree of technology in computer science.
-I'd like to describe myself as a curious monkey.
-Ever since I was a kid, I would always break my toys to see how things worked "under the hood".
-Guess I never really grew up, only the toys changed. :)
+I'm Shreyansh, glad to have you on board.
+I am a college student pursuing bachelors of technology in computer science.
+I'd like to describe myself as curious.
+I like to know how things work under the hood.
+I find that contributing to open source projects really helps me with that.
+I am a contributor to various open source organisations.
+You can checkout my github profile for more info!
+My username, as you might have guessed is BK1603.

-I like doing a lot of things apart from programming and cybersecurity stuff.
+I like doing a lot of things apart from programming and tech related stuff.
 I play piano and sing along sometimes.
 I like powerlifting and weightlifting, in fact I might compete sometime in the future.
 I have tried my hands at photography, a bit of street magic, playing ukelele